groundh0g/why2k.org/index.md

 I realize that there's a strong aversion to terms like "boy" and "girl", especially when you are discussing a group of people in a given profession.
 This point was made with a touch of humor by Caroline Drucker in her presentation, "*How to Get More Women in Tech*".
 I'll let you google it.
 Some of her talk is very candid, open, frank, and blunt.
 I think it would be a bit of a tangent to dive too deeply into the topic here.

 > I have a solution that could increase the number of women in tech dramatically ...
-If you want to be respected in tech as a woman, don't call yourself a girl. ...
-And when I say "women", I mean people who have menstruated and pay taxes.
-If you do both, you're a woman.
-It's pretty simple.
+If you want to be respected in tech as a woman, don't call yourself a girl....
 >
 > **-- Caroline Drucker**